benjojo/bondcat/README.md

         Bondcat can only work when the underlying network connectivity allows for it to use more than one NIC/Link at once.

-        In the case of WAN links that involve link aggergation, This is likely a case of setting the -multiplier flag to above 1 against one hostname:port
+        In the case of WAN links that involve link aggregation, This is likely a case of setting the -multiplier flag to above 1 against one hostname:port

-        For LAN connectvity directing traffic is a little more complex depending on the exact situation you are in.
+        For LAN connectivity directing traffic is a little more complex depending on the exact situation you are in.

         If you are coming from a setup of "1xFast -> 2xSlow" then it's best to start the